NuGet/docs.microsoft.com-nuget/docs/create-packages/Creating-Localized-Packages.md

 There are two ways to create localized versions of a library:

 1. Include all localized resources assemblies in a single package.
-1. Create separate localized satellite packages (NuGet 1.8 and later), by following a strict set of conventions.
+1. Create separate localized satellite packages by following a strict set of conventions.

 Both methods have their advantages and disadvantages, as described in the following sections.